dylance/Udacity-FSND-Project6/README.md

 save key in desired location with desired name

 log on to server as grader

 go to root directory - `cd ~`

 make directory to store public key - `mkdir .ssh`

 make file with authorized keys - `touch .ssh/authorized_keys`

 open nano to edit file -  `nano .ssh/authorized_keys`

- copy paste text from pub key onto .ssh/authorized keys
+copy paste text from public key on your local machine to  .ssh/authorized keys on your server

-give only user, grader, access to .ssh folder. `chmod 700 .ssh`
+give only the user you created access to .ssh folder. `chmod 700 .ssh`

 change permission for authorized keys to read only for other users - `chmod 644 .ssh/authorized_keys`

 exit server and close ssh connection `exit`

 log onto server -  `ssh grader@198.199.114.89 -i ~/Desktop/id_rsa`
+log onto server -  `ssh grader@198.199.114.89 -i <your ssh key>`

 ### enable  forced key based authentication